carnivuth/2nd_brain/pages/mobile_systems/positioning_systems/MULTIPLE_POSITIONING_SYSTEMS_SOLUTIONS.md

 index: 25
 ---

-# MULTI POSITIONING SYSTEM SOLUTION
+# Multi positioning system solution

 In modern devices multiple positioning system are available so there is the need to combine in some way information coming from the different positioning solutions